With the change in the reporting requirements to the IUID registry, how can DOD contractors be more efficient in managing GFP?

 - When disposing GFP, can they leverage the same process for updating the PCARSS (Plant Clearance Automated Reutilization and Screening System) and the IUID registry?

 At E-ISG Asset Intelligence, we provide out-of-box Government Property Management solution eQuip!, to help government contractors to manage Government Property in compliance to FAR/DFAR requirements.
-We can help you to be more efficient in meeting the reporting requirements to the IUID registry.
-Give us a call 1-866-845-2416 if you would like to discuss.
+See how we can help you be more efficient in meeting the reporting requirements to the IUID registry.